tollim311/Co-Clustering_Deep_Latent_Block_Model/README.md

 # Co-Clustering Deep Latent Block Model

+%% Building ... %%

-explain the concept, inria project...
+(explain the concept, inria project...)

 The detailled of the theorical part of the model is in the file Co-Clustering_DLBM.pdf